cryptax/androidre/README.md

 Unless you want to build your own image - then see below the _Customization_ section.

 ## Running the container

+There are a few options:

+- running the container locally: you just want to run on your own machine and don't want to bother about SSH or VNC.
+- running to connect via SSH or VNC: the container will be available as a standalone host you can log into via SSH, or VNC.

 ### Running the container locally